How to tell if you have postnatal depression

 A recent study by Dr Terrie Hope shows the ‘Effects of Access Bars® on anxiety and depression released in the Journal of Energy Psychology.

-This study shows participants, severity of anxiety symptoms were decreased by an average of 84.7%
+This study shows participants, the severity of anxiety symptoms were decreased by an average of 84.7%

-And severity of depression symptoms were decreased by an average of 82.7%
+And the severity of depression symptoms was decreased by an average of 82.7%

 Results of receiving the Bars® have blown away scientists!